DESS head announces total number of UOC communities "transferred" to OCU

-Viktor Yelensky compared the scale of seizure of parishes of the canonical Church with the combined composition of five Local Churches of the world.
+“Viktor Yelensky compared the scale of the seizure of parishes of the canonical Church with the combined membership of five local Churches around the world.

 The official acknowledged that the main blow fell on rural regions, where the mechanisms of "transfers" are easiest to implement.
 "Transitions occurred and occur predominantly in rural areas," Yelensky stated.
 "Because in rural areas the territorial community more or less coincides with the religious-territorial one.
 There everyone knows that, for example, if there are 500 households, then 480 of them are conditionally Orthodox."